-Bathroom with three-quarter sized bath, shower attachment and wash-basin.
+Bathroom with easy access bath, shower and wash-basin

-Bedroom 1 with double bed and en suite WC and wash-basin.
+Bedroom 1 with double bed (4'6") and en suite WC and wash-basin

 A communal path will lead you to your front door but you have your own private garden-area to the front and side of the cottage as well as your own courtyard at the back *A cot is not provided, please bring your own travel cot.